DeviousD4n/GPTerm/README.md

 $ gpterm -i "an emperor penguin in a lamborghini aventador"
 ```

-Default size and quality are used unless flags 'p' (1024x1792) or 'l' (1792x1024) are specified, HD quality can be specified with the flag 'hd'
+Default size and quality are used unless flags 'p' (1024x1792) or 'l' (1792x1024) are specified, HD quality can be specified with the flag 'hd'.
+The openai library may need to be updated if you have an old version `pip install openai --upgrade`

 ```bash
 $ gpterm -i l hd "an emperor penguin in a lamborghini aventador"